Start point - Layby on south

 Give me a heart to find out Thee, and read Thee everywhere.

-This fell also was of great
+Grizzly said, "this fell also was of great

 significance to Alfred Wainwright, and could be described as his